AnujIravane/Clue-Reasoner/README.md

 game = ClueGame.ClueGame()
 game.startGame()
 ```
-You can run multiple games as long as startGame is run before creating the next game
+You can create and run multiple games as long as startGame() is called on the previous game before creating the next game.
+You can specify how many players to include in the game (between 2 and 6, inclusive) by passing the number to ClueGame().
+The default number of reasoners for a game is 6.
+Example of altering reasoner number:
+`game= ClueGame.ClueGame(4)`
+would create a game with 4 reasoners.